-It is desirable that students attend school every day that it is possible.
 Regular attendance is very important to the academic achievement of the student and a day missed can never really be made up.
 The development of the habit of responsibility will be a valuable asset to students while in school and in their adult life.

 It is recognized that there will be instances, which make it necessary for students to be absent from school.
-For this reason, we have listed these reasons which may be excused by the principal with a note or phone call from the parent.
+We have listed these reasons which may be excused by the principal with a note or phone call from the parent.
 With the exception of illness or death in the family, arrangements should be made in advance of the absence.
+Please notify the school office when your child is going to be absent.

-Notes or phone calls excusing a student must be received within 48 hours of the absence in order for the absence to be considered excused.
+Notes or phone calls made by a parent or legal guardian excusing a student must be received within 48 hours of the absence in order for the absence to be considered excused.